cse110-fall22-group12/cse110-fall22-group12/specs/adrs/ADR4.md

 * Image of the food
 * Rating of the food
 * Multiple images per food.
-* sorting the recipes (by name/date/rating)
+* Sorting the recipes (by name/date/rating)
-* tagging the recipes with user made custom tags
+* Tagging the recipes with user made custom tags
-* searching through foods by name/tag
+* Searching through foods by name/tag

 ### Features that we should not have ###